justintlaw/justintlaw/README.md

 # My Projects

 ## Dreamjob
 Over the summer of 2021, I have been working on a full-stack project to increase my skills in a variety of areas.
 This has culminated in the "dreamjob" project, which is a basic app that allows the user to save jobs on the website, as well as make a "timeline" of their career using those jobs to visualize how their career could look like.
-The webapp is optimized for both web and mobile (with more extensive testing done on Windows and iOS).
+The webapp is optimized for both desktop and mobile (with more extensive testing done on Windows and iOS).

 ### The Stack:
 Each stack is deployed individually using the AWS CDK in a "deploy" folder.